Analysis | How Protesters Ended Sudan Leader’s 30-Year Rule

 5. How serious were the protests?

 The scale of the unrest that began Dec.
 19 was unprecedented during al-Bashir’s rule.
-It intensified in early April after a demonstration called by an outlawed group of doctors, engineers and academics known as the Sudanese Professionals Association drew thousands of protesters to surround the military headquarters in the capital of Khartoum.
-Rights group Amnesty International says more than 2,600 people have been arrested in the uprising and scores of people have died in clashes with security forces.
+It intensified in early April after a demonstration called by an outlawed group of doctors, engineers and academics known as the Sudanese Professionals Association drew thousands of protesters to surround the military headquarters.
+Rights group Amnesty International says more than 2,600 people have been arrested in the uprising and scores have died in clashes with security forces.

 Beyond humanitarian concerns, there are trade issues involved.
 Prior to the south’s succession, Sudan ranked as sub-Saharan Africa’s third-largest oil exporter, and it still produced 72,000 barrels of oil a day in 2017.
 It also serves as a conduit for all crude produced in the south.
 Sudan’s government has signed an accord with Russia’s Rosneft Oil Co. and Rosgeologiya OAO to build a 200,000-barrel-a-day refinery at Port Sudan on the Red Sea.
 The country is also the world’s biggest exporter of gum arabic, a sap that’s extracted from acacia trees and used in sodas and pharmaceuticals.

 Gulf Arab nations are most likely to look favorably on requests for assistance.
 Sudan has strengthened its relations with Saudi Arabia and the United Arab Emirates in the past four years, contributing aircraft and thousands of troops to their battle against rebels in Yemen.
 In October 2017, the U.S. lifted economic sanctions it had imposed on Sudan two decades earlier for its alleged sponsorship of terrorism.
-An IMF bailout is unlikely since Sudan’s debt to the Washington-based lender is already in arrears.
+But an IMF bailout is unlikely, since Sudan’s debt to the Washington-based lender is already in arrears.

 To contact the reporters on this story: Mohammed Alamin in Khartoum at malamin1@bloomberg.net;Mike Cohen in Cape Town at mcohen21@bloomberg.net